 – Data: Breadboard h:20 on Sensor: Data

 – GND: Breadboard h:29 on Sensor: GND

 Now the housing is closed.
 Make sure that no cables are jammed, especially at the openings provided for the housing screws.

 If the connectors for sensors and display are a little too high, bend them carefully to the side.

 After everything has been stowed away, the housing is fixed with the enclosed screws.

-Now the project is finished.
-If your microcontroller (bridge) has not yet been loaded with the Sensate firmware, follow these instructions.
-Once this is done, the unit can now be put into operation with the Sense App.
-Have fun!
+If your microcontroller (bridge) has not yet been loaded with the Sensate firmware, follow this guide.
+After that the device is fully functional and can now be configured and used with the Sense App.

 Within the Sense App you can then view the current measurement data as well as the time history.
 If the sensor is placed e.g. in the bathroom, you will clearly see the temperature and humidity curves when someone showered or when the room has been ventilated.
 If you want to be informed automatically about the exceeding or falling below of limit values (e.g. in case of danger of mould) you can do this with the help of the IFTTT integration.